fairlearn/fairlearn/docs/user_guide/datasets/acs_public_coverage.rst

 Briefly, the UCI Adult dataset is commonly used as a benchmark dataset when comparing different algorithmic fairness interventions.
-While UCI Adult is used to predict whether an individual's annual income is above $50,000, the authors created ACSPublicCoverage to predict whether an individual is covered by public health insurance.
+While UCI Adult is used to predict whether an individual's annual income is above $50,000, the authors created ACSPublicCoverage to predict whether a low-income individual who is not eligible for Medicare is covered by public health insurance, such as Medicaid or Medicare.
 The authors compiled data from the American Community Survey (ACS) Public Use Microdata Sample (PUMS).
 Note that this is a different source than the Annual Social and Economic Supplement (ASEC) of the Current Population Survey (CPS) used to construct the original UCI Adult dataset.
 Ding et al. [#0]_ filtered the data such that ACSPublicCoverage only includes individuals under 65 years old had an income of less than $30,000.
+Although usually only people over age 65 are eligible for Medicare, people under age 65 may qualify if they have certain disabilities.

-.. _acspubliccoverage_dataset_description:
+.. _acs_public_coverage_dataset_description:

 Dataset Description
 ^^^^^^^^^^^^^^^^^^^